ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 All the available Concise Bill Of Material (CoBOMs) tags are then collected from the selected CoRIMs.

-The verifier MUST activate all tags referenced by a CoBOM.
+The Verifier MUST activate all tags referenced by a CoBOM.

-After the verifier has processed all CoBOMs it MUST discard any tags which have not been activated by a CoBOM.
+After the Verifier has processed all CoBOMs it MUST discard any tags which have not been activated by a CoBOM.

 ### Tags Identification and Validation

-The verifier chooses tags -- including Concise Module ID Tags (CoMID, {{sec-comid}}), Concise Software ID Tags (CoSWID, {{-coswid}}), and/or Concise Trust Anchor Stores (CoTS, {{?I-D.ietf-rats-concise-ta-stores}}) -- from the selected CoRIMs.
+The Verifier chooses tags -- including Concise Module ID Tags (CoMID, {{sec-comid}}), Concise Software ID Tags (CoSWID, {{-coswid}}), and/or Concise Trust Anchor Stores (CoTS, {{?I-D.ietf-rats-concise-ta-stores}}) -- from the selected CoRIMs.

-The verifier MUST discard all tags which are not syntactically and semantically valid.
+The Verifier MUST discard all tags which are not syntactically and semantically valid.
 In particular, any cross-referenced triples (e.g., CoMID-CoSWID linking triples) MUST be successfully resolved.